rathorsunpreet/Jenkins-Github-Pipeline/Readme.md

 4. Under Branches to build -> Branch Specifier, make sure it is "*/master".
 5. Under Script Path, make sure it is "Jenkinsfile".
 6. Click Save.
+7. Go to Dashboard -> Manage Jenkins -> In-process Script Approval and approve the script.

 ### OR